niklasb/dryscrape/docs/installation.rst

 Before installing dryscrape_, you need to install some software it depends on:

-* Qt4_, QtWebKit_
+* Qt_, QtWebKit_
 * lxml_
 * pip_
+* xvfb_ (necessary only if no other X server is available)

 On Ubuntu you can do that with one command (the ``#`` indicates that you need root privileges for this):

 ::

-  # apt-get install libqt4-dev libqtwebkit-dev qt4-qmake build-essential \
+  # apt-get install qt5-default libqt5webkit5-dev build-essential \
-                    python-lxml python-pip
+                    python-lxml python-pip xvfb

+Please note that Qt4 is also supported.

-On Mac OS X 10.9 (Mavericks), you can use Homebrew_ to install Qt and easy_install_ to install pip_:
+On Mac OS X, you can use Homebrew_ to install Qt and easy_install_ to install pip_:

 ::